aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/canvas-manipulation/transformationsps/_index.md

 }
 ```

-This code creates a PostScript document with no transformations, filling a rectangle with an orange color.
+This snippet creates a **PostScript document** with a single orange rectangle and **saves the PostScript file** without applying any transformations.

 ## Translation